FACTBOX-UK's Sunak in borrowing spree to pay for COVID-19 hit | Health

 "We're prioritising jobs, businesses and public services," he said, adding that the plan included a "once-in-a-generation" investment in infrastructure.
 Below are the key measures.

-COVID-19 Sunak said the UK was allocating an initial 18 billion pounds to fund programmes on testing, personal protective equipment and vaccines.
+COVID-19 Sunak said the UK was allocating an initial 18 billion pounds to fund programmes on testing, personal protective equipment and vaccines for next year.

 The National Health Service (NHS) would be provided with 3 billion pounds for checks, scans and operations, to support its recovery from the impact of the pandemic.
 To keep transport networks open, including subsidising train services, the government will provide 2 billion pounds, while local authorities will receive 3 billion pounds and devolved administrations in Scotland, Wales and Northern Ireland 2.6 billion.